web-platform-tests/wpt/README.md

 * `wpt lint` - For running the lint against all tests
 * `wpt manifest` - For updating or generating a `MANIFEST.json` test manifest
-* `wpt install` - For installing the latest release of a browser or webdriver server on the local machine.
+* `wpt install` - For installing the latest release of a browser or webdriver server on the local machine

 <span id="submodules">Submodules</span>
 =======================================